enilsen16/hangman/README.md

 ## Set-up Instructions

-- Clone the repo and cd into the directory
+- Unzip Erik_Nilsen_Hangman.zip and cd into the directory
 - Make sure to `bundle` to properly install all dependencies.
 - `./bin/hangman` will run the program once
+- if necessary allow execution permissions for ./bin/hangman by doing `chmod +x ./bin/hangman`

 ## Thoughts